karma4u101/FoBo/KineticJS/README.md

 - kinetic.js [v5.1.0]

-For more information on how to use Kinetic see [Kinetic](http://kineticjs.com/)
+For more information on how to use KineticJS see [KineticJS](http://kineticjs.com/)

 ### History log
 ----------------